X-PLUG/MobileAgent/README.md

 ## 📢News
+* 🔥[6.
+4] Modelscope-Agent has supported Mobile-Agent-V2，based on Android Adb Env, please check in the [application](https://github.com/modelscope/modelscope-agent/tree/master/apps/mobile_agent).
-* [6.
+* 🔥[6.
 4] We proposed Mobile-Agent-v2, a mobile device operation assistant with effective navigation via multi-agent collaboration.
 * [3.10] Mobile-Agent has been accepted by the **ICLR 2024 Workshop on Large Language Model (LLM) Agents**.

 ## 📱Version